gvilums/ptoxide/README.md

 - (Recursive) function calls
 - Thread synchronization using barriers
 - Various arithmetic operations on integers and floating point values
+- One-, two-, and three-dimensional thread grids and blocks

 These features are sufficient to execute the kernels found in the [kernels](/kernels) directory, such as simple vector operations, matrix multiplication,